-32. And because great inconveniences have heretofore arisen in many of Our colonies in America, from the granting excessive quantities of land to particular persons, who have never cultivated or settled the same, and have thereby prevented others more industrious from improving such lands; in order therefore to prevent the like inconveniences in future, it is Our will and pleasure that you observe the following directions and regulations in all grants to be made by you as aforesaid; (that is to say), to be laid out which shall contain more than 24 acres; that no farm-lot shall be granted to any one person being master or mistress of a family in any township so to be laid out which shall contain more than 200 acres.
+32. And because great inconveniences have heretofore arisen in many of Our colonies in America, from the granting excessive quantities of land to particular persons, who have never cultivated or settled the same, and have thereby prevented others more industrious from improving such lands; in order therefore to prevent the like inconveniences in future, it is Our will and pleasure that you observe the following directions and regulations in all grants to be made by you as aforesaid, (that is to say):

-That no town-lot shall be granted to any one person being master or mistress of a family in any township so to be laid out which shall contain more than one acre; that no park-lot shall be granted to any one person being master or mistress of a family in any township so to be laid out which shall contain more than 24 acres; that no farm-lot shall be granted to
+That no town-lot shall be granted to any one person being master or mistress of a family in any township so to be laid out which shall contain more than one acre; that no park-lot shall be granted to any one person being master or mistress of a family in any township so to be laid out which shall contain more than 24 acres; that no farm-lot shall be granted to any one person being master or mistress of a family in any township so to be laid out which shall contain more than 200 acres.

-It is Our will and pleasure, and you are hereby allowed and permitted to grant unto every such person and persons such farther quantity of land as they may desire, not exceeding 1,000 acres over and above what may heretofore have been granted to them; and in all grants of land to be made by you as aforesaid you are to take care that due regard be had to the quality and comparative value of the different parts of land comprised within any township, so that each grantee may have as nearly as may be a proportionate quantity of lands of such different quality and comparative value, as likewise that the breadth of such tract of land to be hereafter granted be one-third of the length of such tract, and that the length of such tract do not extend along the banks of any river but into the main land, that thereby the said grantees may each have a convenient share of what accommodation the river may afford for navigation or otherwise.
+It is Our will and pleasure, and you are hereby allowed and permitted to grant unto every such person and persons such farther quantity of land as they may desire, not exceeding 1,000 acres over and above what may heretofore have been granted to them; and in all grants of land to be made by you as aforesaid you are to take care that due regard be had to the quality and comparative value of the different parts of land comprised within any township, so that each grantee may have as nearly as may be a proportionate quantity of lands of such different quality and comparative value, as likewise that the breadth of such tract of land to be hereafter granted be one-third of the length of such tract, and that the length of such tract do not extend along the banks of any river but into the main land, that thereby the said grantees may have each a convenient share of what accommodation the river may afford for navigation or otherwise.

-33. And as a further accommodation to Our subjects who shall become settlers as aforesaid, it is Our will and pleasure that the said townships and the respective allotments within the same, together with the lands to be reserved as aforesaid, shall be seen and laid out by Our Surveyor-General of Lands for the said province, or some skilful person authorized by him for that purpose, which surveys, together with the warrants and grants and the respective allotments, shall be made out for and delivered to the several grantees free of any tive allotments, shall be made out for and delivered to the several grantees free of any expense or fee whatever other than such as may be payable to the different officers according to the table of fees established upon grants of land made in the said province.
+33. And as a further accommodation to Our subjects who shall become settlers as aforesaid, it is Our will and pleasure that the said townships and the respective allotments within the same, together with the lands to be reserved as aforesaid, shall be seen and laid out by Our Surveyor-General of Lands for the said province, or some skilful person authorised by him for that purpose, which surveys, together with the warrants and grants and the respective allotments, shall be made out for and delivered to the several grantees free of any expense or fee whatever other than such as may be payable to the different officers according to the table of fees established upon grants of land made in the said province.